 - The focus of the assessment

 When you are using a skill assessment for hiring, the focus is on identifying which candidates have the potential to be successful in the role.
-When you are using a skill assessment to evaluate an employee, the focus is on understanding how well they are currently performing in their role and where they have room for improvement.
+When you are using a skill-assessment tests to evaluate an employee, the focus is on understanding how well they are currently performing in their role and where they have room for improvement.

 - The timeframe of the assessment

 When you are using a skill assessment for hiring, the timeframe is typically much shorter because you are only interested in assessing a small number of candidates.
-When you are using a skill assessment to evaluate an employee, the timeframe is usually much longer because you are interested in assessing all employees in a certain department or job function.
+When you are using a skill-assessment tests to evaluate an employee, the timeframe is usually much longer because you are interested in assessing all employees in a certain department or job function.

 - The format of the assessment